The Legend of Boggy Creek

-The Legend of Boggy Creek is a 1972 American docudrama horror film about the "Fouke Monster", a Bigfoot-like cryptid reportedly seen in and around Fouke, Arkansas, since the 1940s.
+The Legend of Boggy Creek is a 1972 American independent docudrama horror film about the Fouke Monster, a humanoid creature reportedly seen in and around the rural community of Fouke, Arkansas.
 The film combines staged interviews with local residents who claim to have encountered the creature, along with reenactments of these encounters.
-Director and producer Charles B. Pierce, an advertising salesman, secured funding from a local trucking company and hired local high school students to help complete the film.
-Made on a budget of $160,000, the film was released theatrically on August 8, 1972.
+Director and producer Charles B. Pierce secured funding from a local trucking company and hired local high school students to help complete the film.
+Made on a budget of $160,000, the film was released theatrically on August 23, 1972.

 In 2019, a remastered version premiered after Pamula Pierce Barcelou, Pierce's daughter, acquired the rights to the film.

 Plot

-The film claims to be a true story, detailing the existence of the "Fouke Monster," a -tall Bigfoot-like creature that has reportedly been seen by residents of the small Arkansas community since the 1940s.
+The film claims to be a true story, detailing the existence of the Fouke Monster, a -tall Bigfoot-like creature that has reportedly been seen by residents of the small Arkansas community since the 1940s.
 It is described as being completely covered in reddish-brown hair, leaving three-toed tracks and having a foul odor.

 Several locals from the small town of Fouke recall their stories, claiming that the creature has killed many large animals over the years.
 One farmer claims that the beast carried off two of his 100 lb pigs with little effort, leaping a fence with the animals tucked under its arm.
 In one scene, a kitten is shown as having been "scared to death" by the creature.
 The narrator informs the audience that people have shot at the creature in the past, but it has always managed to escape.
 In another sequence, hunters attempt to pursue the creature with dogs, but the dogs refuse to give chase.
 A police constable states that while driving home one night, the creature suddenly ran across the road in front of his car.

 In a later sequence, culled from the actual newspaper accounts inspiring the film, the creature is shown menacing a family in a remote country house.
 After being fired upon, the creature attacks, sending one family member to the hospital.

 The creature was never captured and is said to still stalk the swamps of southern Arkansas to this day.